aimer63/fire/README.md

   - _Options, Futures, and Other Derivatives_ by John C. Hull: A foundational text on derivatives pricing, volatility modeling, and Monte Carlo simulations, ideal for understanding asset return dynamics.
-  - [Investopedia: Asset Return Volatility](https://www.investopedia.com/terms/v/volatility.asp): Explains volatility as the standard deviation of returns, key for configuring your `mu` and `sigma` parameters.
+  - [Investopedia: Asset Return Volatility](https://www.investopedia.com/terms/v/volatility.asp): Explains volatilityas the standard deviation of returns, key for configuring your `mu` and `sigma` parameters.

 - **Communities**:
   - [r/financialindependence](https://www.reddit.com/r/financialindependence/): A Reddit community discussing FIRE strategies, with real-world insights and case studies.

-These resources provide a mix of practical, theoretical, and data-driven content to enhance your use of this tool and FIRE planning knowledge.
+These resources provide a mix of practical, theoretical, and data-driven content to Finance your use of this tool and FIRE planning knowledge.